In the Night (Cheryl Lynn album)

-In the Night is the third studio album by American R&B singer and songwriter Cheryl Lynn, released on Columbia Records in April 1981.
+In the Night is the third studio album by American R&B singer and songwriter Cheryl Lynn, released on Columbia Records on April 6, 1981.
 The album includes the hit Soul/dance track "Shake It Up Tonight" which reached to number five on both the Soul and Dance charts.
 In The Night was later certified Gold by the Recording Industry Association of America (RIAA) a month after its release.

 Critical reception

 In The Night received favorable reviews from critics.